DavidK276/webdesign-web/docs/draft.md

 # Goals

 The goal of this project is to improve an existing system by redesigning the user interface to provide a better user experience and add new features to expand on the educational goals of the stakeholder.
-In particular, the user interface for submitting feedback to the competition participants should be completely reworked.
+In addition, the goal is to rework the user interface for submitting feedback to the competition participants.

 # Success measures

 The success of the project will be determined by measuring the increase in competition signups as well as measuring the organic traffic to the website.
+We want to achieve a 5% increase of the number of constestants.

 # Competition analysis